 Shannon Smith of Jefferson, Tennessee has built a simple but effective 248 square foot (23 square metre) tiny home on a Hurst Trailer:

 This tiny house has 7 separate windows and lots of ceiling-based lights, so light shouldn’t be a problem.
 There’s a good amount of kitchen worktop and storage space, along with a full size fridge/freezer and gas stove.
-The living area is fairly small, but still offers space for a two-seater sofa and small, foldable desk on the wall opposite.
-With an 8 foot width however, there’s no reason why the sofa couldn’t be a convertible bed.
+The living area is fairly small, but still offers space for a two-seater couch and small, foldable desk on the wall opposite.
+With an 8 foot width however, there’s no reason why the couch couldn’t be a convertible bed.

 The main bed is a pull-down Queen sized bed, and the bathroom contains a 36x36 corner shower, toilet and a sink in vanity unit.
 A lot is packed into this tiny home on wheels.